 When they do this how am I affected, what do I really need

 I wonder what would happen if I got rid of this, how much happier would I really be because I got them to change instead of me

 Maybe we can talk about this further to discover what they really need and what I really need to come to a new agreement or deeper understanding of each other

 What is a good way to approach my partner in this conversation

 Will love to help me solve this by trusting my heart

 And your relationship begins to turn around into a more bonded one than you ever thought could exist.

 Can you feel how this powerful yet subtle shift can change your life?

 The discipline for having inner integrity is not easy, but it’s so worth it.
-In the fourth line I felt most challenged having new actions that create new habits.
+In the fourth line, I felt most challenged by having new actions that create new habits.
 This is where my clients would complain they just couldn’t keep it up.
-I found that by giving my mind and new phrase to replace the unconscious thought, I was more disciplined by listening eagerly and more consciously to what my thoughts say as it narrated every moment of my day.
+I found that by giving my mind and new phrase to replace the unconscious thought, I was more disciplined by listening eagerly and more consciously to what my thoughts say as they narrated every moment of my day.